Normality Calibration in Semi-supervised Graph Anomaly Detection: Introduction

+To address these issues, we propose \textbf{GraphNC}, a novel \underline{graph} \underline{n}ormality \underline{c}alibration framework that exploits both labeled and unlabeled data to calibrate the normality learned from a teacher model (\ie, a pre-trained semi-supervised GAD model) jointly in anomaly score and representation spaces.
 GraphNC includes two main components, namely anomaly \underline{score} \underline{d}istribution \underline{a}lignment (\textbf{ScoreDA}) and perturbation-based \underline{norm}ality \underline{reg}ularization (\textbf{NormReg}).
 ScoreDA optimizes the anomaly scores of our model by aligning them with the score distribution yielded by the teacher model.
-Due to accurate scores in most of the normal nodes and part of the anomaly nodes in the teacher model, the score alignment effectively pulls the anomaly scores of the normal and abnormal classes toward the two ends, resulting in more separable anomaly scores, as shown in Fig.\ref{fig:example} (d).
+Due to accurate scores in most of the normal nodes and part of the anomaly nodes in the teacher model, the score alignment pulls the anomaly scores of the normal and abnormal classes toward the two ends, resulting in more separable anomaly scores, as shown in Fig. \ref{fig:example} (d).
 This helps reduce false positive and false negative rates.

-However, due to their inherent limitation mentioned above, the teacher models inevitably produce some inaccurate anomaly scores, which may mislead the score optimization in ScoreDA.
-To mitigate this issue, NormReg is devised to regularize the graph normality in the representation space, enabling the student model to refine itself by minimizing a perturbation-guided consistency loss solely on the labeled nodes.
-This normality calibration allows our model to learn more compact normal representations, which helps pull the anomaly scores of many normal nodes closer to each other and toward the lower end of the anomaly score distribution, as shown in Fig. \ref{fig:example} (e).
+However, due to their inherent limitation mentioned above, the teacher models inevitably produce some inaccurate anomaly scores, which can mislead the score optimization in ScoreDA.
+To mitigate this issue, NormReg is devised to regularize the graph normality in the representation space, enabling the student model to refine itself via a perturbation-guided consistency loss applied only to the labeled nodes.
+This normality calibration helps learn more compact normal representations, pulling the anomaly scores of normal nodes closer to each other and toward the lower end of the anomaly score distribution, as shown in Fig. \ref{fig:example} (e).

 By jointly optimizing these two components, GraphNC learns more generalized normality representations and more discriminative anomaly scores.
 Besides, GraphNC is a generic framework where different pre-trained teacher models can be plugged into, and it can obtain better GAD performance if the teacher model is stronger.
 In summary, our contributions are as follows \begin{itemize} \item We introduce GraphNC, a novel graph normality calibration framework that leverages both labeled normal nodes and unlabeled data to calibrate normality learning from the teacher model in both the score and feature spaces for semi-supervised GAD .